 1.15.
 Does your medical school curriculum address the environmental and health co-benefits of a plant-based diet?
 3 This topic was explored in depth by the core curriculum.
 2 This topic was briefly covered in the core curriculum.
 1 This topic was covered in elective coursework.
 0 This topic was not covered.
+Scora explanation: the health and environmental herefits of a plant based at the concept of

-Score explanation: The health and environmental benefits of a plant-based diet, the concept of glycemic indexes of food, their role as risk factors for various diseases like diabetes and the role of high fibre plant-based diet in decreasing the risk of lifestyle diseases have been discussed in depth in the 5 lectures dedicated for chapter of 'Nutrition and Health' in the Community Medicine curriculum.
-Specific health benefits of plant-based diets on the prevention of colon cancer risks and increased longevity along with the environmental benefits of reduction in greenhouse gas emission are discussed.
-Moreover, the high potential of reducing carbon footprint and mitigating climate change by shifting from animal to plant-based diet has been discussed briefly.
+Score explanation: the health and environmental benefits of a plant based at the concept of glycaemic index is food of their role as risk factors for various diseases like diabetes and the role of high fibre, plant diet decreasing the risk of lifestyle diseases have been discussed in depth in the five lecture, dedicated for chapter of nutrition and health in the community medicine, curriculum, specific health, benefits of plant waste, diets of the prevention of colon Cancer and increased longevity along with the environmental benefits.
+A reduction in greenhouse gas mission discussed over the high potential of reducing carbon footprint and mitigating climate change by shifting from animal to plant based that has been discussed briefly

-1.16 1.16.
+1.16.
 Does your medical school curriculum address the carbon footprint of healthcare systems?
-3 This topic was explored in depth by the core curriculum 2 This topic was briefly covered in the core curriculum.
+3 This topic was explored in depth by the core curriculum.
+2 This topic was briefly covered in the core curriculum.
 1 This topic was covered in elective coursework.

-0 This topic was not covered.
+This topic was not covered.